 0371 went to USA as a new car.

 0373 was with Swaters, Garage Francorchamps, in Belgium.

-An original typo 112 Engine numbered “0373GT” was fitted to Ferrari 250 PF 0959 in the US and this car has been purchased by the collection and has had the engine removed and fully rebuilt by Terry Hoyle Racing.
-This engine will come fitted to a display stand or could be re-fitted at extra cost.
+A Ferrari 250 PF #0959 was recently viewed in the US and on inspection was found to have been fitted at some point with typo 112 Engine numbered “0373GT” this car has been purchased by the collection and has had the engine removed and fully rebuilt by Terry Hoyle Racing.
+This engine is of course included in the sale, and will come fitted to a display stand or could be re-fitted at extra cost.

-NB The 250 PF 0959 can be included in the sale at extra cost if requested.
+The above mentioned 250 PF #0959 (now minus an engine) can be included in the sale at extra cost if requested.